janengelmohr/android_device_elephone_p8000/README.md

 3. Download my manifest [from here](https://github.com/visi0nary/Elephone_P8000_manifest) and put it under .repo/local_manifests
 4. Repo sync again so the device tree, kernel and vendor repos are pulled.
 5. Apply all patches from device/elephone/p8000/patches to CM sources.
 The folder names correspond to the folders in CM sources.
 6. (Optional) Make sure you run a stock ROM (11/05/15 recommended) or an already existing CM 12.1 version.
 Run ./extract-files.sh from the device tree while your phone is connected to USB and has ADB enabled.
 This will pull all pre-compiled binaries and put it under /vendor/elephone/p8000.
-You can also skip this step and use my vendor_elephone_p8000 repo but that repo is updated less regular than this one.
+You can also skip this step and use my vendor_elephone_p8000 repo (recommended).
 7. (Optional) Set up CCache if you want to build regularly to speed up future compilations.
 8. Go to the root of CM and run ". build/envsetup.sh" followed by "lunch cm_p8000-user" and "mka bacon".
 If you want a debug build, swap "user" with "userdebug" or "eng".
 9. Go grab yourself a coffee.
 A full build with empty CCache takes around 5 hours on my machine (i5 Dualcore with Hyperthreading, 8 GB RAM and SSD).